Mountain HygieneKeeping Clean on a Trek

-Here is an easy way to reduce the environmental impact of your trek in Nepal....
+Here is an easy way to reduce the environmental impact of your trek in the mountains...
 Don't ask for a hot shower every day in the lodge.

-Our trek leader will be leading by example example by not showering every day, not bringing soap, taking extra undies instead of washing clothes, and still smelling sweet on the trail.
-So don't feel you need to do a clothes wash on your trek, just take some extra underwear and put the dirty stuff in a bag to take home
+Our trek leader will be leading by example by not showering every day, not bringing soap, taking extra undies instead of washing clothes, and still smelling sweet on the trail.
+So don't feel you need to do clothes washing on your trek, just take some extra underwear and put the dirty stuff in a bag to take home

 When you do wash use a biodegradable soap, but remember that biodegradable doesn't always mean environmentally friendly!
 Here are the soapy facts:

 - Biodegradable soap is NOT biodegradable when it ends up in a river or lake because it requires soil for it to break down properly.